Phuket for AmericansTax Guide

 US Tax Guide for Americans Buying in Phuket

 Thailand's territorial tax system is attractive.
 The IRS doesn't recognise it.
 US citizens are taxed on worldwide income regardless of where they live.
-Here is exactly what you must file — and what the 2024 Thai remittance rule change means for you.
+Here is exactly what you must file.

 Editorial intelligence only.
 Not legal or tax advice.
 Engage a qualified Thai attorney and US CPA before any transaction.